Multifocal Lens Implants

 After the aspiration of the lens material, the multifocal lens is folded and injected into the eye.
 Once in the eye, it unfolds and takes the place of the eye's normal lens.
 This surgery is also performed routinely for the removal of opaque lenses, the so-called cataract.
 Hence, this surgery technique is very reliable and proven.
 The use of the femtosecond laser further increases its precision and safety.

-These parameters are assessed during your initial eye exam at one of the FreeVis LASIK Centers.
+These parameters are assessed during your initial eye exam at FreeVis.
 In a detailed consultation with you, we will discuss which procedure is most suitable for your treatment.

 Which problems can occur with multifocal synthetic lenses?